int19h/jbomohi/dict/su'ai/comments.md

 I am not sure in which context there would be mixed precision- either a number is the result of experimentation or it is not.

+## 2015-07-12T07:21:07Z — krtisfranks (comment 2251)

+Interaction with {pi'e}

+Say that one wants to approximate the time 3:06 as 3:00, where the colon (":") is represented by {pi'e}.
+How would it work?
+Should {pi'e} work essentially as {pi} does?
+Or should the domain/scope of application of the approximation be restricted only to within the macrodigit (number between "{pi'e}"'s) in which it appears?